 Should it be necessary to establish an exclusion zone, the decontamination zone will be utilized.
-This zone will be established between the exclusion zone and the support zone, and will include the personnel and equipment necessary for decontamination of equipment and personnel (discussed below).
-Personnel and equipment in the exclusion zone must pass through this zone before entering the support zone.
-This zone should always be located upwind of the exclusion zone.
+This zone will be established between the exclusion zone and the support zone (discussed below), and will include the personnel and equipment necessary for decontamination of equipment and personnel.
+Personnel and equipment in the exclusion zone must pass through the decontamination zone before entering the support zone.
+The decontamination zone should always be located upwind of the exclusion zone.